essanousy/webservicechallenge/README.md

 1- SoapServiceClient        : contains mainform that does SOAP calls with xml to the webservice,
                               and the html page JsonCallTestWithJS.html that call the web service using JSON

-2- webservicechallenge      : the saop web service
+2- webservicechallenge      : the soap web service

 3- webservicechallengeTests : unit testing for the functions used by the web server.